HITECHCRIME/HC_SG51_Colorized_World/README.md

 colorized world with no scars
-i only wanted no wars no fights no separate worlds aye ya often words make our dimensions feel cold i don't feel a thing is what i tell myself every day ya preach words, they don't mean a thing same thing not to everyone just for you the chosen, so fast to reap painting grey on a masterpiece seeking all the waste among order
+i only wanted no wars no fights no separate worlds aye ya

+often words make our dimensions feel cold i don't feel a thing is what i tell myself every day ya

+preach words, they don't mean a thing same thing not to everyone just for you (me) the chosen, so fast to reap painting grey on a masterpiece seeking all the waste among order
-4 and 20 deep, throttle fully bent round my knees (down my knees?)
+4 and 20 deep round my knees (down my knees?)

 [VERSE 1]
-null void to fill in your head - breathe please breathe - let me guess i swear on our both lives
+throttle fully bent, null void to fill my head - breathe with one breath and sight i come alive let me guess as i swear on our both lives i
-(just to grasp the heart will it melt its dark) just to grasp the heart of ice, melt its dark (melting thrice) (dark) feel(ing) the vibe's warmth, calm of my tribe's might flame of the ages old spirits sometimes it's the ashes when you notice only flaws (in your soul) inner cause, it's the digits that remain,
+(just to grasp the heart it will melt its dark) just to grasp the heart of ice, melt its dark (melting thrice) (dark) feeling the warmth of my tribe, same species, our rarest kind feel(ing) the vibe's warmth, calm of my tribe's might flame of the spirits ages old - sometimes it's the ashes when you notice only flaws (in your soul) inner cause, it's the digits that remain

-arm yourself with courage to see through look into my eyes tell me your not seeing grey through your specters your emerge eye to eye, laser line of sight, line of understanding connection stable steer myself sometimes new
+arm yourself with courage to see it through look into my eyes tell me your not seeing grey through your specters i emerge eye to eye, laser line of sight, line of understanding connection is still stable when you watch me steer myself sometimes new

 let us live in cold